eyalroth/blog-gatsby/src/posts/en/2019/Gatsby Series/Layout/index.md

 This is the standard pattern for using a context - the entire layout (and thereby the entire page) is wrapped with a provider, and the two components are registered to the context via `.contextType = Context`, and so they are able to access it via `this.context`.
 You might recognize this pattern from <LocalLink language="english" path="gatsby-comments">the first post in the series</LocalLink>, where we examined how to "listen" to theme changes in the `Utterances` component.
 However, there are two oddities here.

-First, the `className` attribute of the `Layout` component is set both in the `render` method _and_ in `componentDidMount`.
-The sole purpose for this is to overcome [an issue with Gatsby / React](https://github.com/gatsbyjs/gatsby/issues/14601), which in fact has nothing to do with the context itself.
+#### Hydration

+The first notable oddity is the addition of the `isClient` property to the `Layout` state.
+It is completely unrelated to the context; rather, its sole purpose is to provide a workaround to a very common problem with Gatsby, where the attributes of HTML elements would sometimes not get updated appropriately.
+This is happening due to the nature of Gatby, being mostly a server-side rendering (SSR) framework and heavily relying on React's [hydration functionality](https://reactjs.org/docs/react-dom.html#hydrate).

+This problem will most likely affect any website adopting the pattern examined in this post, especially if the website is also using [the offline plugin](https://www.gatsbyjs.org/packages/gatsby-plugin-offline/) (which is quite common), and will potentially creep into your website regardless if you choose to adopt this layout pattern.
+For more information on this, visit [this issue in the Gatsby repository](https://github.com/gatsbyjs/gatsby/issues/17914).

+#### Access Layer

-Second, the `theme` context property has both `get` and `set` methods, granting access to query and modify the property in the context -- but how?
+The second oddity, which is much less notable than the first, is how the `theme` context property has both `get` and `set` methods, granting access to query and modify the property in the context -- but how?
 Let's find out:

 ```jsx title=Context/index.jsx
 import React from 'react'